Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization

 \begin{IEEEbiography}[{ }]{Cláudio Lúcio V. Lopes} is a computer scientist and Ph.D. student at Computational and Mathematical Modelling program at CEFET-MG, Belo Horizonte, Brazil.
 He is a teaching assistant at PUC-MINAS, CTO, and founder at A3Data.
 His research interests include evolutionary computation, multi and many-objective optimization, quality indicators, machine learning and artificial intelligence. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Flávio Vinícius Cruzeiro Martins} is graduated in Computer Science from the Federal University of Minas Gerais (2007), master's degree (2009), and a Ph.D. degree (2012) in Electrical Engineering from the same institution.
-He was an assistant professor at the Federal University of Ouro Preto from 2010 to 2014.
-He is currently an assistant professor with the Computer Engineering Department at the Centro Federal de Educação Tecnológica de Minas Gerais (CEFET-MG), Belo Horizonte, Brazil.
-His current research interests include evolutionary algorithms, mono and multi-objective optimization, combinatorial optimization, and optimization applied in real-world problems. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Flávio V. Cruzeiro Martins} received the B.S. degree in Computer Science (2007), M.Sc. degree (2009), and a Ph.D. degree (2012) in Electrical Engineering from Universidade Federal de Minas Gerais.
+He is currently an assistant professor with the Computer Engineering Department at the Centro Federal de Educação Tecnológica de Minas Gerais, Belo Horizonte, Brazil.
+His current research interests include evolutionary algorithms, multi-objective and combinatorial optimization, and optimization applied in real-world problems. \end{IEEEbiography}